Rules and site info

 - Finally, respect the performances and keep noise and chatter to a minimum during concerts, especially around the bar and cafe area.

 We have first-aid assistance and security personnel for your safety so enjoy the festival.
-Camp Mother, Kathryn Olcott, will make herself known to you on the evening of the 30th, she is your go-to person for emergencies, lost and found and various adminstrivia.
+Camp Mother, Iain "Mitch" Mitchell, will make himself known to you on the evening of the 30th, he is your go-to person for emergencies, lost and found and various adminstrivia.